Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 What does workers’ compensation cover in North Carolina?

-The workers’ compensation system in North Carolina is designed to provide comprehensive support for injured workers.
-It covers all medical treatment related to a work-related injury, including surgeries, therapy, and medication.
+The workers’ compensation system is designed to provide comprehensive support for injured workers.
+It covers all treatment related to a work-related injury, including surgeries, therapy, and medication.
 Additionally, it provides compensation for lost wages when workers are unable to work due to their injury, along with disability benefits for temporary or permanent impairments.
 Families of workers who lose their lives due to workplace accidents or illnesses may also be eligible for death benefits.
 Working with an experienced workers’ compensation lawyer ensures that you receive the fair compensation you deserve.

 What should I do if my workers’ compensation claim is denied?

 If your workers’ compensation claim is denied, taking swift action is crucial.
-An experienced workers’ compensation attorney can help you appeal the denied claim by presenting your case to the North Carolina Industrial Commission.
+An experienced workers’ compensation lawyer can help you appeal the denied claim by presenting your case to the North Carolina Industrial Commission.
 They will work to gather necessary evidence such as medical records and proof that the injury occurred on the job.
 Additionally, they can negotiate with the workers’ comp insurance provider or your employer’s insurance company to fight for the benefits you are entitled to under North Carolina workers’ compensation law.

 Can I receive lost wages through workers’ compensation?

-Workers’ compensation benefits in North Carolina often include compensation for lost wages.
+Workers’ compensation benefits in often include compensation for lost wages.
 If your injury prevents you from working entirely, you may qualify for temporary total disability benefits.
 If you can work but at a reduced capacity, you may be eligible for temporary partial disability benefits.
 In cases of permanent impairments, you may be entitled to permanent partial disability benefits or permanent total disability benefits, depending on the severity of your condition.
-An experienced workers’ comp lawyer can help ensure your lost wages are calculated accurately based on your average weekly wages.
+An experienced workers’ compensation lawyer can help ensure your lost wages are calculated accurately based on your average weekly wages.

 Does workers’ compensation cover all medical bills?

 Yes, workers’ compensation insurance typically covers all medical bills related to your work-related injury.
 This includes doctor visits, hospital stays, medications, surgeries, and physical therapy.
-However, it is essential to seek medical treatment immediately and document all care to support your claim.
-If the insurance company disputes your medical expenses, a workers’ compensation attorney can advocate for your right to full coverage under North Carolina law.
+However, it is essential to seek treatment immediately and document all care to support your claim.
+If the insurance company disputes your medical expenses, a workers’ compensation lawyer can advocate for your right to full coverage under North Carolina law.

 How does North Carolina law define eligible workers?